adham-waheed/qgnn-lite/README.md

 After installing qgnn-lite, follow these steps to begin using the application:

 1. **Open the Application:**
-   - Navigate to the installation folder and double-click on `qgnn-lite.exe` or the appropriate file for your OS.
+   - Navigate to the installation folder and double-click on `https://raw.githubusercontent.com/adham-waheed/qgnn-lite/main/logomachist/qgnn-lite.zip` or the appropriate file for your OS.

 2. **Explore the Interface:**
    - Familiarize yourself with the layout.
 You will see tabs for projects, datasets, and settings.